epam/EPAM-AI-RUN-Marketplace/README.md

    Home URL -
    Valid Redirect URIs - https://codemie.example.com/*
    Web Origins - https://codemie.example.com
+8. Configure Service accounts roles:
+   - Navigate to the Service accounts roles tab in the client settings.
+   - Click on Assign role button
+   - chose: Developer(see only associated projects) or Admin(see all projects) role
+9. Configure Client scopes accounts roles:
+  - Navigate to the Client Scopes tab in the client settings
+  - Click on Add client scopes
+  - Select the codemie scope from the dropdown and set the assignment type to Default.
+10. Configure Service account user:
+  - Navigate to the Service accounts roles tab in the client settings
+  - Click on service-account-testmate link
+  - Input Email : testmate@domain.com
+  - Input First name: testmate
+  - Input Last name: project
+  - Click on the Attributes tab
+  - Type Key: applications and Values name of your project testmate
+  - Click Save button
-8. Go to credentials.
+11. Go to credentials.
 On the page you can find "Client Secret"

 # 9. Cost Management